Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 Under the `Player` game object, create a empty game object to act as the player orientation and name this to `Orientation`.

 Under the `Player` game object, create a empty game object to act as the camera position and name this to `CameraPosition` and move this to where you would like the camera to be positioned on the player.

+Now create a new empty game object seperate from the `Player` and name this `CameraHolder`, drag the `Main Camera` under this new game object and reset the transform via the inspector.

+## 2. Create scripts for the player and camera controllers.